-- WisdomTree Asset Management, Inc. is a New York based investment adviser registered with the SEC, providing investment advisory and other management services to the WisdomTree Trust ("WTT") and WisdomTree exchange-traded funds ("ETFs").
+- WisdomTree Asset Management, Inc. is a New York based investment advisor registered with the SEC, providing investment advisory and other management services to the WisdomTree Trust ("WTT") and WisdomTree exchange-traded funds ("ETFs").
 The WisdomTree ETFs are issued in the U.S. by WTT.
 WTT is a non-consolidated Delaware statutory trust registered with the SEC as an open-end management investment company.
 The Company has licensed to WTT the use of certain of its own indexes on an exclusive basis for the WisdomTree ETFs in the U.S. - WisdomTree Management Jersey Limited ("ManJer") is a Jersey based management company providing management services to seven issuers (the "ManJer Issuers") in respect of the ETPs issued and listed by the ManJer Issuers covering commodity, currency, cryptocurrency and leveraged-and-inverse strategies. - WisdomTree Multi Asset Management Limited ("WTMAML") is a Jersey based management company providing management services to WisdomTree Multi Asset Issuer PLC ("WMAI") in respect of the ETPs issued by WMAI.
 WMAI is a non-consolidated public limited company domiciled in Ireland. - WisdomTree Management Limited ("WML") is an Ireland based management company providing management services to WisdomTree Issuer ICAV ("WTICAV") in respect of the WisdomTree UCITS ETFs issued by WTICAV.
 WTICAV is a non-consolidated public limited company domiciled in Ireland. - WisdomTree UK Limited ("WTUK") is a U.K. based company registered with the Financial Conduct Authority currently providing distribution and support services to ManJer, WTMAML and WML. - WisdomTree Europe Limited is a U.K. based company which is the legacy distributor of the WMAI ETPs and WisdomTree UCITS ETFs.
 These services are now provided directly by WTUK.
-WisdomTree Europe Limited is no longer regulated and does not provide any regulated services. - WisdomTree Ireland Limited is an Ireland based company authorized by the Central Bank of Ireland providing distribution services to ManJer, WTMAML and WML. - WisdomTree Digital Commodity Services, LLC is a New York based company that has been formed to serve as the sponsor of the WisdomTree Bitcoin Trust and WisdomTree Ethereum Trust, each an ETF currently under review with the SEC. - WisdomTree Digital Management, Inc. is a New York based investment adviser registered with the SEC, providing investment advisory and other management services to the WisdomTree Digital Trust ("WTDT") and WisdomTree Digital Funds.
+WisdomTree Europe Limited is no longer regulated and does not provide any regulated services. - WisdomTree Ireland Limited is an Ireland based company authorized by the Central Bank of Ireland providing distribution services to ManJer, WTMAML and WML. - WisdomTree Digital Commodity Services, LLC is a New York based company that serves as the sponsor of the WisdomTree Bitcoin Fund, which is currently effective with the SEC.
+The WisdomTree Bitcoin Fund is an exchange-traded fund that issues common shares of beneficial interest and is listed on the Cboe BZX Exchange, Inc. The WisdomTree Bitcoin Fund provides exposure to the spot price of bitcoin. - WisdomTree Digital Management, Inc. ("WT Digital Management") is a New York based investment adviser registered with the SEC, providing investment advisory and other management services to the WisdomTree Digital Trust ("WTDT") and WisdomTree Digital Funds.
 The WisdomTree Digital Funds are issued in the U.S. by WTDT.
-WTDT is a Delaware statutory trust registered with the SEC as an open-end management investment company.
-Each Digital Fund will use blockchain technology to maintain a secondary record of its shares on one or more blockchains (e.g., Stellar or Ethereum), but will not directly or indirectly invest in any assets that rely on blockchain technology, such as cryptocurrencies. - WisdomTree Digital Movement, Inc. is a New York based company operating as a money services business registered with the Financial Crimes Enforcement Network ("FinCEN") and seeking state money transmitter licenses to operate a platform for the purchase, sale and exchange of digital assets, while also providing digital wallet services through WisdomTree PrimeTM to facilitate such activity. - WisdomTree Securities, Inc. is a New York based limited purpose broker-dealer (i.e., mutual fund retailer), facilitating transactions in WisdomTree Digital Funds.
+WTDT is a non-consolidated Delaware statutory trust registered with the SEC as an open-end management investment company.
+Each Digital Fund uses blockchain technology to maintain a secondary record of its shares on one or more blockchains (e.g., Stellar or Ethereum), but does not directly or indirectly invest in any assets that rely on blockchain technology, such as cryptocurrencies. - WisdomTree Digital Movement, Inc. ("WT Digital Movement") is a New York based company operating as a money services business registered with the Financial Crimes Enforcement Network.
+WT Digital Movement has obtained and is seeking additional state money transmitter licenses to operate a platform for the purchase, sale and exchange of tokenized assets, while also providing blockchain-native digital wallet services through WisdomTree Prime to facilitate such activity.